pulkomandy/guideml/README.md

-Short:    AmigaGuide -> HTML converter
+# GuideML 3.15

-Uploader: chris@unsatisfactorysoftware.co.uk (Chris Young)
+AmigaGuide to HTML converter for Haiku

-Author:   shred@chessy.aworld.de (Richard Koerber),chris@unsatisfactorysoftware.co.uk (Chris Young),pulkomandy@gmail.com (Adrien Destugues)
+Authors:
-Type:     text/hyper
+ * shred@chessy.aworld.de (Richard Koerber)
-Kurz:     AmigaGuide -> HTML-Konverter
+ * chris@unsatisfactorysoftware.co.uk (Chris Young)
-Version:  3.15
+ * pulkomandy@gmail.com (Adrien Destugues)

-Requires: Haiku
+This version was ported to Haiku using a set of Amiga/BCPL wrapper headers to redirect function calls.
+This allows sharing part of the sourcecode with the Amiga version.
+However, the GUI had to be removed, and some extra changes to the source were made.

-Language: English
+The ReadArgs stuff is copied from AROS sourcecode, with minor changes.

-Architecture: Haiku
+## Documentation

 AmigaGuide to HTML file converter, with lots of features including: